sccn/sccn.github.io/others/TIPS_and_FAQ.md

 either from the MATLAB command line or in MATLAB scripts.

-**Question:** Is MATLAB too slow and does it use too much memory ?
+###  Is MATLAB too slow and does it use too much memory ?
 **Answer:** Yes, to an extent, but...
-Because MATLAB is sometime too slow we implemented the most time consuming algorithms in C (for instance the runica() function).
-We also took great care of inserting options in EEGLAB and in several processing functions to handle low memory conditions.
+Because MATLAB sometimes uses large amount of RAM, we also took great care of inserting options in EEGLAB and in several processing functions to handle low memory conditions.
 On the other hand the MATLAB environment offers the advantage of stability and ease of use.
 Even the novice user under